cocco/family-flow/docs/prd.md

 ## 4. Functional Requirements
 1. **User Roles:**
-   - Parent: Can create/edit/delete chores and bonus tasks, approve completed tasks, and manage allowances.
+   - Parent: Can create/edit/delete chores and bonus tasks, and manage allowances.
    - Child: Can view their chores and bonus tasks, reserve tasks, and mark them as completed.

 2. **Chores Management:**